Impossible-Robotics/impossible-robotics.github.io/about.md

 ---
 layout: page
 title: 'About'
-summary: >- # This is used in the description of google searches.
-Use as many keywords as possible.
-  Impossible Robotics is a non-profit organization that among other things is participating in FRC.
-Our team 5412, is located in the North of The Netherlands.
+summary: 'Impossible Robotics is a non-profit organization that among other things is participating in FRC.
+Our team 5412, is located in the North of The Netherlands.'

 ---

 # About Us